davidayariga/Redi_Data_Analytics_Proj/README.md

 •	Addressing potential outliers or feature scaling issues.

-This project demonstrates the practical application of data preprocessing, feature engineering, and regression modeling in the real estate domain.
+This project demonstrates the practical application of data preprocessing, feature engineering and regression modelling in the real estate domain.

+## Resources and Bibliography
+Google Colab as the coding environment with help from Gemini and Chatgpt

+Microsoft Machine Learning for Engineers available at https://github.com/microsoft/ML-For-Beginners

+Kaggle introduction to Machine Learning available at https://www.kaggle.com/learn/intro-to-machine-learning